-20. Highway Traffic Signal-a power-operated traffic control device by which traffic is warned or directed to take some specific action.
-These devices do not include power-operated signs, illuminated pavement markers, barricade warning lights, or steady-burning electric lamps.

-- 21. In-Roadway Lights-a special type of highway traffic signal installed in the roadway surface to warn road users that they are approaching a condition on or adjacent to the roadway that might not be readily apparent and might require the road users to slow down and/or come to a stop. - 22.
-Intersection-(a) the area embraced within the prolongation or connection of the lateral curb lines, or if none, the lateral boundary lines of the roadways of two highways that join one another at, or approximately at, right angles, or the area within which vehicles traveling on different highways that join at any other angle may come into conflict; (b) the junction of an alley or driveway with a roadway or highway shall not constitute an intersection. - 23.
-Intersection Control Beacon-a beacon used only at an intersection to control two or more directions of travel. - 24.
-Interval-the part of a signal cycle during which signal indications do not change. - 25.
-Interval Sequence-the order of appearance of signal indications during successive intervals of a signal cycle. - 26.
-Lane-Use Control Signal-a signal face displaying signal indications to permit or prohibit the use of specific lanes of a roadway or to indicate the impending prohibition of such use. - 27.
-Lens-see Signal Lens. - 28.
-Louver-a device that can be mounted inside a signal visor to restrict visibility of a signal indication from the side or to limit the visibility of the signal indication to a certain lane or lanes. - 29.
-Major Street-the street normally carrying the higher volume of vehicular traffic. - 30.
-Malfunction Management Unit-same as Conflict Monitor. - 31.
-Minor Street-the street normally carrying the lower volume of vehicular traffic.
+- 21. Flashing Mode-a mode of operation in which at least one traffic signal indication in each vehicular signal face of a highway traffic signal is turned on and off repetitively. - 22.
+Full-Actuated Operation-a type of traffic control signal operation in which all signal phases function on the basis of actuation. - 23.
+Highway Traffic Signal-a power-operated traffic control device by which traffic is warned or directed to take some specific action.
+These devices do not include signals at toll plazas, power-operated signs, illuminated pavement markers, warning lights (see Section 6F.74), or steady-burning electric lamps. - 24.
+In-Roadway Lights-a special type of highway traffic signal installed in the roadway surface to warn road users that they are approaching a condition on or adjacent to the roadway that might not be readily apparent and might require the road users to slow down and/or come to a stop. - 25.
+Intersection-(a) the area embraced within the prolongation or connection of the lateral curb lines, or if none, the lateral boundary lines of the roadways of two highways that join one another at, or approximately at, right angles, or the area within which vehicles traveling on different highways that join at any other angle might come into conflict; (b) the junction of an alley or driveway with a roadway or highway shall not constitute an intersection. - 26.
+Intersection Control Beacon-a beacon used only at an intersection to control two or more directions of travel. - 27.
+Interval-the part of a signal cycle during which signal indications do not change. - 28.
+Interval Sequence-the order of appearance of signal indications during successive intervals of a signal cycle. - 29.
+Lane-Use Control Signal-a signal face displaying signal indications to permit or prohibit the use of specific lanes of a roadway or to indicate the impending prohibition of such use. - 30.
+Lens-see Signal Lens. - 31.
+Louver-see Signal Louver. - 32.
+Major Street-the street normally carrying the higher volume of vehicular traffic.